 - Scenario 2: You bill your client bi-weekly and pay your employees bi-weekly.
 In this case because both are processed bi-weekly, leave the customer's billing frequency as "weekly".
 In the weeks that you do not bill/pay, you will have "blank" weeks that show zero transactions for that customer.
 Then, on the weeks that you do bill/pay you will have two weeks worth of transactions, all included in one invoice.
 For help on this topic, please see the How to Process Bi-Weekly Payroll Article.
 The remainder of this article does not apply to your scenario.
+Customer record setup:

-1. Begin by navigating to the customer record that will be on a bi-weekly invoicing schedule.
+- Begin by navigating to the customer record that will be on a bi-weekly invoicing schedule.

-3. In the billing schedule section of the page, set the billing frequency dropdown to "BiWeekly" and from the "Bill On" dropdown define which week in the bill cycle the invoice should be created.
+- In the billing schedule section of the page, set the billing frequency dropdown to "BiWeekly" and from the "Bill On" dropdown define which week in the bill cycle the invoice should be created.

-Timecards, proofing, and payroll:
+Timecards, Proofing, and Payroll

 Key in time, proof timecards, and process payroll as normal.
 Your current process for these three steps should not be impacted by a bi-weekly invoiced client.

 - This marks monthly transactions as complete for weekly processing.
-Essentially what this is stating is that it will process and post transactions in this category, although an invoice will not be created.
+Essentially what this is stating is that it will process and post transactions that belong in this category, although an invoice will not be created.

-*Note- Even if you are in the "bill this week" portion of the bill cycle, a "hold off monthly" run must first be completed before an invoice can be produced.
+- *Note* Even if you are in the "bill this week" portion of the bill cycle, a "hold off monthly" run must first be completed before an invoice can be produced.

-*Note- Since "hold off" runs do not actually produce invoices, the view invoices and print steps of the wizard are skipped and users are brought directly to the finish screen after calculation:
+- *Note* Since "hold off" runs do not actually produce invoices, the view invoices and print steps of the wizard are skipped and users are brought directly to the finish screen after calculation:

-*Note- If you correct a check (void or void + reverse) and the check is associated with a "held off" invoice, in the verify checks step of the void/reverse wizard, it may be a good option to select the reverse billing check box.
+*Note* If you correct a check (void or void + reverse) and the check is associated with a "held off" invoice, in the verify checks step of the void/reverse wizard, select the reverse billing check box.

-3. With the "hold off monthly" invoice run now complete, if/when you are ready to produce an invoice for this customer select to start a new invoice run.
+With the "hold off monthly" invoice run now complete, if/when you are ready to produce an invoice for this customer select to start a new invoice run.